hathora/builder/docs/concepts/type-driven-development.md

 2. the server interface with method stubs to be implemented
 3. a prototype UI which allows for fast iteration and testing

+> Note that the `rtag.yml` format is designed to be language agnostic, so all the code generation can be ported to produce output in any language.
+Typescript is the only current language implemented but support for others is coming soon.

 Let's examine each these components based on the following example `rtag.yml` snippet:

 ```yml